What’s all the hype about cannabis topicals, anyhow?

 Even in California. we have a limited selection of cannabis lotions and cannabis spa products.
 This is why I love DIY!
 I am going to share one of my favorite tip for making cannabis salves and lotions at home:

 The Basics – Cannabis Oils

-Before you start kvetching about getting together a bag of shake and somehow turning it into an extract – check and see if your local dispensary carries RSO or Full Cannabis Extract as described in this review blog.
+Before you start kvetching about getting together a bag of shake and somehow turning it into an extract – check and see if your local dispensary carries RSO or Full Cannabis Extract.
 If you can find it you are in luck!
 Because THIS is exactly what you need to start with when making your own marijuana pain relief lotion or salve without a lot of elbow grease or special extractions.